milobzb/CipherCart-GUI-APP/README.md

-# 🛍 Java Shopping Cart GUI App
+# 🛍 Java CipherCart GUI App

 A **user-friendly Shopping Cart application** built in **Java** with a graphical user interface (GUI).
 Users can add items to the cart, update quantities, view the total price, and proceed to checkout.